d-markey/pennyworth/README.md

 # Usage

-Pennyworth provides annotations to mark REST services and entities :
+Pennyworth completes Alfred with annotations to mark REST services and entities :

 * `@RestEntity` + `@RestField` for data structures
 * `@RestService` + `@RestOperation` for REST APIs